runpod/docs/docs/serverless/workers/overview.md

 ### Unhealthy

-When your container crashes, it’s usually due to a bad Docker image, an incorrect start command, or occasionally a machine issue.
+When your container crashes, it's usually due to a bad Docker image, an incorrect start command, or occasionally a machine issue.
 When this happens, the worker is marked as unhealthy.
-The system will automatically retry the unhealthy worker after 1 hour, using exponential backoff for up to 7 days.
 Be sure to check the container logs and fix any issues causing the crash to prevent repeated failures.
+The system will automatically retry the unhealthy worker after 1 hour, continuing to retry with exponential backoff for up to 7 days.
+If the worker successfully takes a request from the queue during a retry attempt, it will be marked as healthy again.